DataSF/datasf.github.io/showcase/datascience/_posts/2018-01-19-AB-Testing.md

 * 1,732 received the old notice (control)
 * 1,763 received the new notice (treatment)

 Responses were due December 15, 2017.
-Based on a rspose rate of 16.3% for the treatment and 14.0% for the control, we can say with 90% confidence that the new letter improved the response rate.
+Based on a respose rate of 16.3% for the treatment and 14.0% for the control, we can say with 90% confidence that the new letter improved the response rate.
 In this case, it improved it by 17%.

 TTX is now looking to run experiments on all of its tax letters!